ranjanriya/The-Hue-Crew-Flip-The-Hue/README.md

 Use quick reflexes and strategic thinking to overcome hidden paths, color-based traps, and progressively complex platforming puzzles.

+## 🧩 Features

-- 🎨 Switch between black and white backgrounds to manipulate which obstacles are active.
+- 🎨 **Color-Switching Mechanic** – Toggle between black and white backgrounds to control which obstacles appear or disappear.
-- 🕹️ Move, jump, and dash through intricate levels.
-- 🚩 Reach the final flag in each level while avoiding traps and mastering the environment.
+- 💣 **Trap Avoidance** – Navigate through color-sensitive traps that respawn you at the last checkpoint.
+- 🧗 **Platforming Puzzles** – Strategically jump, dash, and switch colors to solve layered platform challenges.
+- ⚡ **Dash Mechanic** – Perform short bursts to cross gaps or evade hazards.
+- 🧠 **Progressive Level Design** – Each level introduces new mechanics and increases in difficulty.
+- 🔁 **Checkpoints** – Auto-respawn at the last activated checkpoint after hitting a trap.
+- 🧪 **Analytics Integration** – Collect gameplay metrics (deaths, flips, dashes, etc.) using Firebase and visualize with Python.
+- 🖥️ **Fully Playable WebGL Builds** – No installation needed; runs directly in the browser.

 ## 🛠️ Built With

 - Unity (WebGL Build)
 - C#
-- Firebase (for analytics)
+- Firebase
-- GitHub Pages (for hosting builds)
+- GitHub Pages

 ## 🎮 Controls